Priyanka Singh

-Priyanka Singh is an Indian playback singer and performer who is mainly active in Bhojpuri and Hindi cinema.
+Priyanka Singh (born 9 May 1990) is an Indian playback singer and performer who is mainly active in Bhojpuri and Hindi cinema.
 She made her singing debut on the reality show Sur Sangram Season - 1, broadcast on Mahua Channel.
 She has sung more than two thousand songs in Bhojpuri, Hindi and Assamese.

 Early life

 Priyanka Singh won several musical competitions before her television debut at 19.

 Career

 Singh started her YouTube channel, named Priyanka Singh Official.

 In 2016, she sung "Chalakata Humaro Jawaniya ye Raja" with singer and actor Pawan Singh.

 Singh works with Bollywood music directors and film-makers.

 Recognition

 In 2019 and 2020, she performed in Mainpaat Mahotsav of Chhattisgarh.